1. God will hold us accountable for our words.

 His friend stopped immediately and put his face right in front of Gordon’s and said, “Gordon, a man who says he loves God would not say a thing like that about a friend.”
 In the midst of a speaking tour about God, he had used ungodly words to belittle another person.

 “My friend could have put a knife into my ribs, and the pain would not have been any less,” Gordon wrote later.
 “But you know something?
-There have been ten thousand times in the last 20 years that I have been saved from making a jerk of myself.
+There have been ten thousand times in the last twenty years that I have been saved from making a jerk of myself.
 When I’ve been tempted to say something unkind about a brother or sister, I hear my friend’s voice say, ‘Gordon, a man who says he loves God would not speak in such a way about a friend.’”1

 Let us not be desensitized and careless about the words we speak—especially when the emotion of anger wells up from within.
 It is no wonder that the apostle James combined “slow to speak” and “slow to wrath” in the same verse (James 1:19).

-Disproportionality.
-That’s a big word to express a simple idea: The size of the tongue, or the size of a few simple words, are in stark contrast to the size of the trouble caused (James 3:3-6).
-A small bit can guide a horse and a rudder can turn a giant ship.
-And a small word can shape the entire course of a person’s life.
-How often do we hear reports of a politician or celebrity being caught near a “hot mic”—a microphone they had just used to deliver an inspiring speech, a mic which they thought had been turned off.
-Some distasteful or derogatory comment is captured by the microphone and gets broadcast to the whole world via the Internet.
-All the good accomplished in the speech is undone by the unguarded word(s).
+That is to say, the size of the tongue, or the size of a few simple words, stands in stark contrast to the size of the trouble they can cause (James 3:3-6).
+In the same way a small bit guides a horse or a rudder turns a giant ship, a seemingly insignificant word can shape the course of a person’s life.
+How often do we hear reports of a politician or celebrity being caught off guard near a “hot mic”?
+After delivering an inspiring speech, they make a flippant remark that is picked up by a mic they thought had been turned off.
+The microphone captures their offensive comment, and someone broadcasts it to the whole world via the Internet.
+A few unguarded words unravel all the good accomplished in the preceding speech.
 But there is a positive side of disproportionality too.
 Just as a single unkind or unguarded word can hurt, a single kind or complimentary word can heal.
 Disproportionality works both ways.

 1Gordon MacDonald, “Feeling As God Feels,” Preaching Today #196.